 #20 Never get discouraged

 This is the one tip most guides wont tell you, but it’s the most important.
 Dark Souls plays with your mind.
-You seem a lot weaker the bosses you’re gonna face, you will sometimes die without even hurting the enemy, but there’s a smarter, stronger and luckier version of you that will rise from those ashes to beat the demons ahead.
-Giving up on the accomplishment of beating the toughest AAA game will be a decision you’ll regret as a gamer.
-You may die a hundred times without scratching the enemy, but have hop that you’ll be bringing that demon’s soul back to Firelink Shrine the next attempt.
+You seem a lot weaker than the bosses you’re gonna face, you will sometimes die without even hurting the enemy, but there’s a smarter, stronger and luckier version of you that will rise from those ashes to beat the demons ahead.
+Giving up on the accomplishment of beating the toughest triple-A title will be a decision you’ll regret as a gamer.
+You may die a hundred times without scratching the enemy, but have hope that you’ll be bringing that demon’s soul back to Firelink Shrine the next attempt.

 For all things gaming, stay tuned to ASidCAst.